 - SHCS shares responsibility with students for their physical and emotional well-being and for making informed, appropriate and healthy life choices.

 - SHCS is committed to providing high quality, low cost health care to all CSUEB students.
 These health care services are confidential and are responsive to the needs of our diverse student population.

-You must be a regularly enrolled student, non-regularly enrolled student, or transition health care participant to be eligible to use Student Health & Counseling Services.
+You must be a regularly enrolled student or a non-regularly enrolled student to be eligible to use Student Health & Counseling Services.

 - Regularly enrolled students are those who pay all required fees to attend CSUEB, including the Student Health Fee (SHF).

 - Non-regularly enrolled students are those who are attending CSUEB, taking classes for credits, but have not paid the University Fees, including the SHF.
-Open University, Master’s Thesis, and Extended Education are examples of non-regularly enrolled students.
+Open University and Extended Education are examples of non-regularly enrolled students.
 They must pay the SHF to use Student Health & Counseling Services.

-All medical, psychiatry, and counseling records are strictly confidential.
+All medical and counseling records are strictly confidential.
 Information from records will not be released to anyone without the written authorization of the patient, except as required by law.
 Student Health Center Medical Records can assist you with the following services:

-- Requesting medical, psychiatry, or counseling records for yourself
+- Requesting medical or counseling records for yourself

 - Clearing Immunizations Holds